mxstbr/mxstbr.com/pages/blog/technical-hindsight-spectrum.md

 Unfortunately, we have had a lot of troubles with RethinkDB.
 Since it is not widely used, there is little documentation on query performance and operations.
 We have had many database outages and debugging them often feels like shooting in the dark.

 It also turns out that changefeeds do not scale as well as we had expected.
-While we managed to work around that, it took us a long time. 😕
+While we managed to work around it, we should not have had to. 😕

 Nowadays, I would choose a more established database and build a PubSub system on top.